ARCHER2-HPC/archer2-docs/docs/research-software/code-saturne/code-saturne.md

 !!! info
     There is a known issue with the default MPI collectives which is causing performance issues on Code_Saturne.
 The suggested workaround is to switch to the mpich-ucx implementation.
+For this to link correctly, the extra `cpe/21.09` and `PrgEnv-gnu` modules also have to be explicitly loaded.

 ## Compiling Code\_Saturne